Resolved by the General Assembly in Kaunas, Lithuania, July 5, 2017.

 The teams must line up under the flag of their city.

-The common ceremony is left up to the organizing city, but has to contain the following elements:
+The Opening Ceremony is left up to the organizing city, but has to contain the following elements:

 Art.
 9.1